wmichalak/product_category_classifier/readme.md

 3. Define image pre-preprocessing
 4. Define the CNN structure
 5. Train the CNN
-6. Assessing performance of the model
+6. Assessing performance of the model (train and validation)
-7. Perform hyperparameter tuning
-8. Perform final validation error assessment
+7. Perform final error assessment on test set
+8. Improving using a convolutional base: VGG16
+9. Final thoughts

 #### 1: Acquiring the test data and assigning labels based on the description.  ####
 I used the fashion items given in product_data.json as the test set.
 I choose to use the given dataset as a test